;

 Vitamin B9 (Folic Acid):

-Among the B-complex vitamins, vitamin B9, also known as folic acid, is particularly beneficial for gum health.
+Among the B-complex vitamins, vitamin B9, also known as folic acid, is especially important for gum health.

-Folate-deficiency anemia can show up in your mouth as swollen, red, shiny, and painful tongue, as well as ulcers or canker sores.
+This deficiency often shows signs inside the mouth, including a swollen, red, shiny, and painful tongue, as well as mouth ulcers or canker sores.

 How do I get B vitamins?

-• Leafy greens: Spinach, kale, and broccoli are rich in folic acid.
+• Leafy greens: Spinach, kale, and broccoli are excellent sources of folic acid.

 Omega-3 Fatty Acids: